 However, you are to answer the following questions before choosing where, and with whom to study:

 1. Are you really that sure that your chosen teacher is going to do the trick?

 A good place of study will undoubtedly inspire you to create better music.
-Its students and teachers are going to be of a higher standard and that in itself will drive you to reach your music-limits and inevitably make you a better pianist.
-It’s like magic; you don’t know why but when you are in a good place somehow you become good as well.
+Its students and teachers are going to be of a higher standard, and that in itself will drive you to reach your musical limits and inevitably make you a better pianist.
+It’s like magic; you don’t know why but when you are in a good place somehow you become good, as well.